DSpace-Labs/DSpace-Docker-Images/tutorial.md

 - dspace.hostname = dspacetomcat
 - dspace.baseUrl = http://dspacetomcat:8080

-## Note on passing working directory to Docker
+### Note on passing working directory to Docker
 - Windows 10 Powershell: ${PWD}
 - MacOS: "$(pwd)"

+---
+## Option 1: Using the Docker Command
+---

-## Create network for our DSpace components
+### Create network for our DSpace components

     docker network create dspacenet

-## Build DSpace
+### Build DSpace
+_It is not necessary to run this step using Docker.
+The following instructions illustrate how Docker can be used to run Docker._

 #### Windows Flavor